rossetti/RossettiArenaBook/docs/09-AppRNRV.md

 ***

+\BeginKnitrBlock{exercise}
-\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:AppRNRVP11"><strong>(\#exr:AppRNRVP11) </strong></span>Suppose that customers arrive at an ATM via a Poisson process with mean 7 per hour.
+<span class="exercise" id="exr:AppRNRVP11"><strong>(\#exr:AppRNRVP11) </strong></span>Suppose that customers arrive at an ATM via a Poisson process with mean 7 per hour.
 Determine the arrival time of the first 6 customers using the following pseudo-random numbers via the inverse transformation method.
-Start with the first row and read across the table.</div>\EndKnitrBlock{exercise}
+Start with the first row and read across the table.
+\EndKnitrBlock{exercise}

   ------- ------- ------- ------- ------- -------
    0.943   0.398   0.372   0.943   0.204   0.794